wdemp/CSA-Study-Guide/README.md

 Building a Secure Network: This will involve the proper setting configuration of the NACL.
 The protection of the network security should be a priority.
 This will invole some of the following: firewall configurations, NACL configurations, and using deceptive measures for defensive purposes.

 Network Access Control

+Utilizing the NACL is one of the most basic forms of securing a network, there are many other layers of protection that must be added to the network but this is a good place